-(₹ in Lakhs) As at As at 31 March, 2021 31 March, 2020 Cor nting ent liabilities (a) Disp puted demands for Income Tax 260.63 260.63 (b) Disp puted demands for Service Tax / Excise Duty / Sales Tax 822.70 288.72 (c) Disp puted demands for Value Added Tax / GST 1,237.35 1,085.48 (d) Per formance and financial guarantees given by the Banks on behalf of the Group 14,119.78 21,045.83 (e) Cor porate guarantees given for other companies / entities and mobilization 12,927.19 14,077.19 (f) Cus tom Duty on Export obligation - the exp poli Company has imported Goods under the Export Promotion Capital Goods Scheme (EPCG), of Government of India, at the concessional rates of duty with an obligation to fulfill the specified orts.
-Failure to meet this export obligation within the stipulated timeframe as per Foreign trade cy would result in payment of the aggregate differential duty saved as mentioned below along interest there on.
-The company is confident of meeting the obligation. (g) Clai ms against the Group not acknowledged as debt 3,701.90 3,782.29 (i) The Creditors of the Company have filed a civil suit claiming of ₹ 810.81 lakhs (Previous year ₹ 891.20 lakhs) as amount due to them, which claims the Company is disputing. (ii) Short Levy of Stamp Duty due to misclassification of conveyance deed as development agreement amounting to ₹ 20.14 lakh (Previous year ₹ 20.14 lakh) with Joint District Registrar & Collector of Stamps , Pune. (iii) One of the labour supplier has filed a criminal complaint in Additional Magistrate Court, Dadar, Mumbai, for recovery of his dues for ₹ 3.95 lakhs (Previous year - ₹ 3.95 lakhs). (i∨) One of the customer has filed arbitration proceeding against the Company for loss on account of wastage i.e. excess consumption of cement and steel, loss on account of escalation of cement and steel, additional cost incurred for completing the balance work, loss for rectifying defective work, refund of amount in VAT and excess duty, loss of reputation and liquidated damages and interest, amounting to ₹ 2,867.00 lakhs (Previous year ₹ 2,867.00 lakhs). (v) In earlier years Vascon Dwelling Private Limited (Merged Company) has entered into agreement for sale in respect of plot of land admeasuring 5,016.95 sq mtrs for a consideration of ₹ 376.27 Lacs.
+- (i) The Creditors of the Company have filed a civil suit claiming of \square 835.04 lakhs (Previous year \square 810.81 lakhs) as amount due to them, which claims the Company is disputing. - (ii) Short Levy of Stamp Duty due to misclassification of conveyance deed as development agreement amounting to □ 20.14 lakh (Previous year □ 20.14 lakh) with Joint District Registrar & Collector of Stamps , Pune. - (iii) One of the labour supplier has filed a criminal complaint in Additional Magistrate Court, Dadar, Mumbai, for recovery of his dues for \square 3.95 lakhs (Previous year \square 3.95 lakhs). - (iv) One of the customer has filed arbitration proceeding against the Company for loss on account of wastage i.e. excess consumption of cement and steel, loss on account of escalation of cement and steel, additional cost incurred for completing the balance work, loss for rectifying defective work, refund of amount in VAT and excess duty, loss of reputation and liquidated damages and interest, amounting to 2,867.00 lakhs (Previous year 2,867.00 lakhs). - (v) In earlier years Vascon Dwelling Private Limited (Merged Company) has entered into agreement for sale in respect of plot of land admeasuring 5,016.95 sq mtrs for a consideration of \Box 376.27 lakhs.

 In respect of the above land one of the original co-owner has filed special civil suit before the Hon'ble Civil Court, Division Nashik against the other co-owners and purchaser of land from whom the company has purchased the said land.

 As per the conditional sale the company has to obtain clear enforceable title within 18 months of the execution of the agreement.

-In case the company is unable to obtain the permission/clearance the Transferee has right either to terminate the Development Agreement in which case the company will have to refund the sale consideration received amounting to ₹ 87.80 Lacs along with interest @ 18% p.a. from the date of disbursement of the amount till the date of refund.
-Alternatively, the Transferee will have right for specific performance along with interest @ 18% p.a. from the date on which amount has been disbursed till the date of curing the breach of contract and in addition to that penalty of ₹ 3.00 Lacs per month from the date of breach till the date of curing the breach.
+In case the company is unable to obtain the permission/clearance the Transferee has right either to terminate the Development Agreement in which case the company will have to refund the sale consideration received amounting to \square 87.80 lakhs along with interest @ 18% p.a. from the date of disbursement of the amount till the date of refund.
+Alternatively, the Transferee will have right for specific performance along with interest @ 18% p.a. from the date on which amount has been disbursed till the date of curing the breach of contract and in addition to that penalty of \square 3 lakhs per month from the date of breach till the date of curing the breach.